Fondo Interbancario di Tutela dei Depositi: History

-Fondo Interbancario di Tutela dei Depositi (FITD) was founded in 1987.
-It was mandatory for Italian bank to join either FITD or the Fondo di Garanzia dei Depositanti del Credito Cooperativo.
+The Fondo Interbancario di Tutela dei Depositi (FITD) was founded in 1987.
+It was mandatory for Italian banks to join either FITD or the Fondo di Garanzia dei Depositanti del Credito Cooperativo.
 The latter was for the cooperative banks (banca di credito cooperativo (BCC) network, excluding cooperative bank type banco popolare) of Italy.
-Some bank which was demutualized from BCC network, such as Banca di Cambiano, switched to FITD after the demutualization.
+Some banks which were demutualized from the BCC network, such as Banca di Cambiano, switched to FITD after the demutualization.